Is YesStyle Fast Fashion in 2025? Our Verdict

 Consumer Responsibility

-As of now, the fashion industry fails to formulate a way to recycle synthetics fabrics, which are non-biodegradable or recylable.
-Due to this, almost 60% of synthetic clothing gets disposed within a year of its production.
+As of today, the fashion industry fails to formulate a way to recycle synthetics fabrics, which are non-biodegradable or recyclable.
+Due to this, almost 60% of synthetic clothing is disposed of within a year of production.

 Moreover, across the entire fashion industry, only 1% of materials get recycled, which highlights the importance of consumer responsibility in fabric selection.